-Parents who wish to exercise their right to withdraw their child from religious instruction and / or observance should contact the Head Teacher in writing and alternative arrangements will be made for your child.
+Through assemblies we attempt to provide pupils with an insight to a range of religious festivals and celebrations.
+We see this as an important part of our school values and an aid in promoting inclusion and diversity.
+Parents who wish to exercise their right to withdraw their child from this should contact the Head Teacher in writing and alternative arrangements will be made for your child.